jinyzh/jinyzh.github.io/_pages/about.md

 # 📖 Educations
-- *2020.09 - 2024.06 (now)*, ，School of Integrated Circuit Science and Engineering, University of Electronic Science and Technology of China.
+- *2020.09 - now*, School of Integrated Circuit Science and Engineering, University of Electronic Science and Technology of China.

 # 💬 Invited Talks